Here’s how to spend 2 days in Bariloche. This itinerary is the perfect weekend introduction to the city!

 Drive Circuito Chico and enjoy the views from Cerro Campanario

-Circuito Chico is one of the most popular and scenic tourist routes in Bariloche and it’s a short enough route that you can do it in half a day.
+Circuito Chico is one of the most popular and scenic day tours from Bariloche and it’s a short enough route that you can do it in half a day.

 The name Circuito Cuico translates to ‘Short Circuit’ and it’s a 60-kilometer (37-mile) loop that can be traversed by car, bicycle, bus or as part of a guided tour.